Janelle Quintana: Career

 Quintana came into showbiz when she joined Star Circle National Teen Quest (as Janelle Manahan).
 Representing Albay, she made it to SCQ's Magic Circle of 10 and made it to Top 6.

 Quintana is best known for her role as the chubby showbiz fanatic, Maffi in ABS-CBN's sitcom Let's Go.
 She was voted as one of the two most popular cast members of the sitcom alongside Mikel Campos.

 Quintana was nominated as Best New Female Artist in the 19th Aliw Awards.
 She was included in the It Girls and Boys section of 2008 Star Magic Catalog.

-She was set to be part of the upcoming ABS-CBN teleserye "The Wedding" top billed by Zanjoe Marudo, Derek Ramsay & Anne Curtis, but she declined the offer due to her plan of finishing her studies.
+She was set to be part of the upcoming ABS-CBN teleserye The Wedding top billed by Zanjoe Marudo, Derek Ramsay & Anne Curtis, but she declined the offer due to her plan of finishing her studies.
 She was also rumored to be living in with boyfriend Ram Revilla.

 Ram Revilla's murder

-On the night of 28 October 2011 Janelle was in Bautista's house in Parañaque to accompany her former boyfriend Ram Revilla.
-According to her reply affidavit it was around 11PM when the crime was executed.
-It happened inside Ramgen's room.
+On the night of October 28, 2011, Janelle was at the Bautista Residence in BF Homes, Parañaque to accompany her former boyfriend Ram Revilla.
+According to her reply affidavit, it was around 11:00 p.m.
+PHT when the crime was executed.
+It happened inside Ram's room.

 She was first shot in her right shoulder followed by another gunshot on the left side of her face.
-When Ramgen and Ramona "Mara" Bautista, Ram's sister whose on the room as well saw she was shot, Ramgen immediately confronted the gun man whose wearing a Halloween mask.
+When Ram and Ramona "Mara" Bautista, Ram's sister whose on the room as well saw she was shot, Ram immediately confronted the gun man whose wearing a Halloween mask.
 After the commotion with the killer, Ram was able to return inside the room and asked Ramona to lock the door.
 According to Janelle, Mara was panicking that time and didn't know what to do.
-Mara left the room and promised her to look for help but she didn't come back.
+Mara left the room and promised her to look for help but she did not come back.
 By instinct, she used her mobile phone to send a message to her mom and some friends to seek for help.
-It didn't take a while before they were rescued both Janelle and Ramgen and was brought to the nearest hospital.
+It did not take a while before they were rescued both Janelle and Ram and was brought to the nearest hospital.

-Janelle survived the incident but unfortunately Ramgen was pronounced dead on arrival.
+Janelle survived the incident but Ram was pronounced dead on arrival.

-Janelle was then transferred to the Asian Hospital in Muntinlupa where she was cured and received several facial surgeries.
-She found out Ramgen was dead a week after the crime.
-She stayed in Asian Hospital for more than a month and when she came out, she strongly prepared herself to fight for Ramgen's case.
-It was her boyfriend's sibling Ramon Joseph Bautista and Ramona Bautista who were accused of the crime.
-Investigation is currently on going.
+Janelle was then transferred to the Asian Hospital and Medical Center in Muntinlupa where she was cured and received several facial surgeries.
+She learned about Ram's death a week after the crime.
+She stayed in the Asian Hospital for more than a month and following her discharge, she strongly prepared herself to fight for Ram's case.
+It was Ram's siblings Ramon Joseph Bautista and Ramona Bautista who were accused of the crime.